godspeedsystems/gs-documentation/docs/saarthi/advanced-usage/available-tools/codebase-search.md

 ## Examples When Used

-- When implementing a new feature, Roo searches for "authentication middleware" to understand existing patterns before writing new code.
+- When implementing a new feature, Saarthi searches for "authentication middleware" to understand existing patterns before writing new code.
-- When debugging an issue, Roo searches for "error handling in API calls" to find related error patterns across the codebase.
+- When debugging an issue, Saarthi searches for "error handling in API calls" to find related error patterns across the codebase.
-- When refactoring code, Roo searches for "database transaction patterns" to ensure consistency across all database operations.
+- When refactoring code, Saarthi searches for "database transaction patterns" to ensure consistency across all database operations.
-- When onboarding to a new codebase, Roo searches for "configuration loading" to understand how the application bootstraps.
+- When onboarding to a new codebase, Saarthi searches for "configuration loading" to understand how the application bootstraps.

 ## Usage Examples